 1 there?", or "Too bad they had to put that there!" or "What's up with that power 2 line?"
 Nobody can know for certain what the long term negative economic impacts 3 would be, but I can tell you that this would be at least many nails in the coffin to our 4 tourism industry.
-Our large working forest has been almost worked to death, and if 5 you add giant transmission line to fragment that forest even more, or add a bunch of grid scale wind farms to that, our way of life as a tourist attraction will be buried in 6 7 the ground.
+Our large working forest has been almost worked to death, and if 5 you add giant transmission line to fragment that forest even more, or add a bunch of 6 grid scale wind farms to that, our way of life as a tourist attraction will be buried in 7 the ground.
 Our brook trout habitat will be lost, our deer yards shrunk away to 8 nothing, and our view shed destroyed.
 9 We simply cannot in good conscience sacrifice these things for a few short-term 10 jobs, or money for a bike trail (like we need more trails up here).
 Every waterbody in 11 this state, belongs to the people of this state, and the view shed in this state, belongs 12 to everyone.
 13 Common sense needs to prevail here.
 We don't need this!
-Remember that this is vacationland!
+Remember that this is 14 vacationland!
 The way life should be.
-14 15 CMP has not shown that there is no alternative.
+15 CMP has not shown that there is no alternative.
 I would like to cite laws that are 16 relevant in these proceedings: 17 Site Location of Development Law - 30 M.R.S. § 484.
 Applicable Licensing Criteria 18 30 M.R.S. § 484(3).
 No adverse effect on the natural environment.
-19 CMP has not "made adequate provision for fitting the development harmoniously 20 into the existing natural environment and that the development will not adversely 21 affect existing uses, scenic character, air quality, water quality or other natural resources in the municipalities along the transmission line or in neighboring
+19 17 CMP has not "made adequate provision for fitting the development harmoniously 20 CMP has not "made adequate provision for fitting the development harmoniously

-- 1 municipalities."
-CMP's proposed project will likely have significant negative - 2 impacts on existing whitewater rafting, hiking, hunting and fishing activities on - 3 rivers remote ponds, lakes and on land, as well as on the scenic character of the Old - 4 Canada Scenic Byway and the Appalachian Trail. - 5 These significant negative impacts on our natural environment correlate to our - 6 residents' way of life, livelihoods and the community's economic viability which is - dependent on the lure of tourists to visit the very attributes which will be taken away. - 8 30 M.R.S. § 484(3)(A). - 9 The Department should consider the effect of noise from the construction and - operation of the proposed transmission line.
-It is impossible for it to not disturb the - 11 wildlife and recreational users. - 12 30 M.R.S. § 484(3)(H). - 13 CMP's proposed project may adversely impact significant vernal pool habitat. - 14 CMP's application indicates that there are at least 42 significant vernal pools and 23 - 15 potentially significant vernal pools wholly or partially located within the proposed - action area.
-The herbicides CMP would use to keep the corridor clean would - inevitably enter and pollute the vernal pools. - 18 30 M.R.S. § 484(5).
-Ground Water. - 19 CMP's proposed project may "pose an unreasonable risk that a discharge to a - significant ground water aquifer will occur."
-CMP's application indicates that - 21 "potential sources of groundwater contamination will include fuel and hydraulic and - 22 lubrication oils used in the operation and maintenance of vehicles, as well as the - application of herbicides to control vegetation."
+1 municipalities."
+CMP's proposed project will likely have significant negative 2 impacts on existing whitewater rafting, hiking, hunting and fishing activities on 3 rivers remote ponds, lakes and on land, as well as on the scenic character of the Old 4 Canada Scenic Byway and the Appalachian Trail.
+5 These significant negative impacts on our natural environment correlate to our 6 residents' way of life, livelihoods and the community's economic viability which is 7 dependent on the lure of tourists to visit the very attributes which will be taken away.
+8 30 M.R.S. § 484(3)(A).
+9 The Department should consider the effect of noise from the construction and 10 operation of the proposed transmission line.
+It is impossible for it to not disturb the 11 wildlife and recreational users.
+12 30 M.R.S. § 484(3)(H).
+13 CMP's proposed project may adversely impact significant vernal pool habitat.
+14 CMP's application indicates that there are at least 42 significant vernal pools and 23 15 potentially significant vernal pools wholly or partially located within the proposed 16 action area.
+The herbicides CMP would use to keep the corridor clean would 17 inevitably enter and pollute the vernal pools.
+18 30 M.R.S. § 484(5).
+Ground Water.
+19 CMP's proposed project may "pose an unreasonable risk that a discharge to a 20 significant ground water aquifer will occur."
+CMP's application indicates that 21 "potential sources of groundwater contamination will include fuel and hydraulic and 22 lubrication oils used in the operation and maintenance of vehicles, as well as the 23 application of herbicides to control vegetation."
 NECEC Site Location of